1211ciel/node/words.md

 You might enroll your child in public speaking to build confidence.
 You might enroll your child in public speaking to build confidence.

+enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll enroll
+You might enroll your child in public speaking to build confidence.
+You might enroll your child in public speaking to build confidence.
+You might enroll your child in public speaking to build confidence.
+You might enroll your child in public speaking to build confidence.
+You might enroll your child in public speaking to build confidence.

 equivalent 等同的
 equivalent equivalent equivalent equivalent equivalent equivalent equivalent equivalent equivalent equivalent